giantswarm/security-bundle/README.md

 More information and configuration options can be found in each app repository.

-**Note:** There is a known issue when uninstalling Kyverno where some resources may not be removed properly.
-The cause is still under investigation, but a [recent update](https://github.com/kyverno/kyverno/issues/3111) has improved the situation so that Kyverno's webhooks are properly removed, meaning the remnants are unnecessary but should otherwise have no negative effect on the cluster.
-If installing Kyverno through this App, you may need to manually remove some lingering Kyverno resources if you subsequently choose to remove Kyverno.

 ## Installing

-:warning: **Existing `security-pack` users must delete the old `security-pack` CR first before installing the bundle.** It is not possible to update directly from a `security-pack` to a `security-bundle` App CR by renaming it.

 :warning: **In version `v1.0.0` PSPs are disabled by default.
 Clusters running versions older than `1.25.0` must enable the PSPs in the userconfig of the `values.yaml` file before installing the Security Bundle or use older `v0.x.x` versions.**